Today’s project is a white entryway bench that I made using a repurposed kitchen cabinet.

 The cabinet was in my way in the garage, so I decided it needed to be my next project.
 I thought it would make a great entryway bench or window seat.
 It just needed a nice sized top.
 I dug out the top from the big ole table I parted out last year.

-The top was too deep, so I ripped it on the table saw.
+The top was too deep for an entryway bench, so I ripped it on the table saw.

 This is the piece I have left after ripping it.
 I think this would make a great console table top.

 Check out that vintage contact paper!
-It was very brittle and I thought I was going to be in for a rough time trying to remove it from the bottom of the cabinet.
-WRONG!
 I brought out my HomeRight Digital Temperature Heat Gun and got busy.
 It worked like a charm.
 I used it on about 160°.
 Most of it came off in very large pieces with a putty knife.
-There was very little sticky residue left behind.
-I was soooo pleasantly surprised.

 The back of the cabinet wasn’t very nice looking.
 I found a scrap piece of thin plywood that fit nearly perfectly, but it had a hole that had been cut in it for some reason.
-I put a piece of Gorilla Glue tape on the back side, to make it easier to patch.
+To make it easier to patch I put a piece of Gorilla Glue tape on the back side.
 I attached the plywood with my Ryobi Staple gun.
-It wouldn’t have bothered me to leave the back like this if it were mine, but since it will be rehomed, I wanted to make sure it has a nice “finished” look to it.

 I wanted to lift the bench off the ground slightly, so I went to my stash and found some bunk bed parts.
 Two of the pieces were still in tact, and 2 of them were the rounded part with the pegs still attached.
 I cut the pegs off, then cut the rounded piece from the squared off leg.
 The other 2 pieces were much too short to cut the pegs off with the miter saw.
 I used my Dremel Multi-Max to do a flush cut on the large peg.
-After I cut the peg off, I used my sander to get a smooth surface.
 I used my new Rockwell JawHorse to clamp the pieces.
 (LOVE it)

-This is how I added feet to the bottom of this bench.
+This is how I added feet to the bottom of this entryway bench.

 - Mark the area of the foot on the bottom